juliohintze/crunchyroll-webos/README.md

 Unofficial WebOS TV app for Crunchyroll.\
 The last Crunchyroll app you will ever need!

+Compatible with webOS TV 4.x or more recent.

 ## Download

 You can download and install this app in your WebOS TV following one of the guides below: